code-mattclaffey/performance-kit/01-fouc-vs-foic/readme.md

 ```

-To load the font into the page without any render blocking we have to make an async XMLHttpRequest to the server.
-Once the font has been loaded we will add a class to the html element specifying which font has loaded.
+Without any render blocking, we have to make an `async` http request to the server to load the assets on the page.
+Once the class has been added to the `<html>` element, the styles will re-paint the new font styles.

 ```js